jonbenronron/Stapler/README.md

 - [X] Object oriented approach.
 (Working with this at the moment.)
 - [ ] Split feature that allows user to split a page from pdf when needed.
 - [ ] Make it executable stapler.exe (windows) and stapler.app (mac).
-- [ ] Change file handling into sqlite data bases.
+- [ ] Change file maintenance from list into sqlite3 data bases.

 ### Known bugs:
 - [X] Unmerged pdf-files can't be saved.
 (OO-approach will probably fix this issue.)